By Phil Roberts…

 Another thoughtful renovation is the Contrast House, where a 125-year old Victorian structure with little natural light was transformed into a bright contemporary space.
 They created a vertical spine in the center of the house to bring light in from a skylight.
 Used open risers for the stairs to facilitate the passage of light.
 Black elements such as bookcases and a chalkboard were placed next to lighter elements to add contrast and to accentuate the brightness within the space.

 For the 2013 Toronto Design Show, the practice designed a concept space which had to answer the question ‘How do you work?’
 The Pop-up Office was an idea for a temporary workspace that won many awards for its creatively ergonomic concept.
 “We started by asking what is an office when you really don’t need an office?
 The working environment isn’t static anymore.”
 They came up with modular office units made of reclaimed wood palettes, which can be rearranged and modified.
+Making architectural designs like this can be aided by the use of CGI software like Cloud 9 Visualisation which can also be useful for successful property marketing.
 “It can be used for start-ups, outdoor fairs or impromptu crisis management centres.”
 Despite its obvious usefulness, Heather admits that the reclaimed materials might be too heavy for the Pop-up Office to be manufactured and sold as a consumer product.
+Perhaps those who would like to go down the modular office space route should consider building their working environments with the likes of Fabricon Modular guiding the design.
+They can provide everything from the initial assessment to the delivery of the project’s end result.
+No matter the size or complexity of the project, they’ll be with you every step of the way to provide your business with this alternative method of office construction.

 It’s that versatility with materials and knowledge of their properties that quietly led Heather into the profession of architecture.
 Her interest in architecture runs in the family, and her voice is one of integrity and confidence, traits that she passes onto the younger generation of architects and designers whether she wants to or not.
 “Sometimes when I bring plans home my daughter looks at them and makes comments that could only come from an architect.
 And I just wonder how does she even know that?”